-Commercial vs. Residential Real Estate Listing Processes
+Commercial vs. Residential Real Estate

 Working with multiple brokers can prove to be a hassle and a big waste of resources, primarily because different brokers will show the same tenant the same space more than once.
 Once the tenant places an offer, the owner could ignore it knowing that multiple brokers toured the same space out of concern that this could lead to lawsuits and commission disputes.
-With one of the lowest consistent vacancy rates in the country, the repetition scenario occurs frequently in New York City because there are very few properties available that meet the tenant’s specific space requirements.
+Since New York City consistently boasts one of the lowest vacancy rates in the country, the repetition scenario occurs frequently because there are few properties available that meet a tenant’s specific space requirements.

-Saving Time and Money with One Broker
+Save Time and Money with One Broker

-Following the initial tour, the broker will continue to refine his search in order to locate properties that better meet the prospective tenant’s criteria.
-At the same time, the broker will monitor the real estate market daily to locate new listings before future property tours.
-Upon selection, the licensed leasing agent will assist the client in drafting a proposal offer to submit to the landlord or managing agent.
+To prevent the overlap described above, it is far more productive for a prospective commercial tenant to be represented by one licensed broker.
+This frees them from the additional time commitments that come with working with multiple brokers.
+Tenants should make themselves available for property tours so that both sides get a better understanding of the space requirements.
+Following an initial tour, a broker will continue to refine his search in order to locate properties that better meet the prospective tenant’s criteria.
+At the same time, a broker will monitor the real estate market daily to locate new listings for future property tours.
+Upon selection, a licensed leasing agent will assist his client in drafting a proposal offer to submit to the landlord or managing agent.

-Developing a Productive Working Relationship with Your Broker
+Working Productively with Your Broker